Bjarnos/SelfbotDocs/docs/Setup/webservice.md

     app.run(host='0.0.0.0', port=port)
 ```
 #### `bot.py`
 This is the customisable code of your bot!
-Content is not specified yet.
+Content will be specified in [step 3](#step-3-your-first-code)
 #### `Procfile`
 This file contains your build command, add it even with build command already set, and use this content:
 ```sh